mocaOS/codex/README.md

 The Codex is your gateway to exploring the Art DeCC0 collection from the Museum of Crypto Art.
 This repository provides access to comprehensive data about all 10,000 DeCC0 NFTs, including rich character biographies, traits, locations, and more.

-We're currently building out v2 APIs, SDKs, and proper documentation - stay tuned!
+Documentation is available at [https://docs.decc0s.com](https://docs.decc0s.com).
 If you want to start building now, this repo gives you everything you need to get started.

 ## What's Available